haroon4412/open3d_lite/README.md

-# Open3D-Numpy
+# Open3D-Lite
-  The objective of this repository is to make a numpy like syntax to open3d package
+  The objective of this repository is to simplify the syntax of open3d